 Upper Pagoda

-To reach the Upper Pagoda, you have to climb about 40 more stone steps along the mountainside.
-The Upper Pagoda is a small temple located on the mountainside, situated at the highest position near the peak of Bich Dong Mountain.
-The pagoda stands about 60 meters above the ground level.
-The Upper Pagoda is built facing southeast and worships the Bodhisattva Avalokitesvara.
-There are two shrines beside the pagoda dedicated to the Earth Deity and the Mountain Deity.
-Next to the pagoda, there is a water tank called “Cam Lo Water” of Quan Am Bodhisattva.
+To reach the Upper Pagoda, visitors climb about 40 stone steps along the mountainside.
+This small temple sits near the peak of Bich Dong Mountain and occupies the highest position in the complex, standing approximately 60 meters above ground level.
+The pagoda faces southeast and enshrines Avalokitesvara Bodhisattva.
+Two shrines beside the temple honor the Earth Deity and the Mountain Deity.
+Next to the pagoda, a sacred water tank known as “Cam Lo Water” symbolizes the compassion of Quan Am Bodhisattva.

 From the Upper Pagoda, you can see five independent mountains resembling blooming lotus flowers, which are Ngũ Nhạc Sơn.
 They include Tầm Sặng Mountain, Gia Định Mountain, Con Lợn Mountain, Đầu Cầu Mountain, and Hang Dựa Mountain.